shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 ## Exporting an Image

 If due to some restrictive policies which do not allow to use images from publicdomain.
-In such cases, the images could be shared using tarballs, which later can be imported on another system by using *docker save* command.
+In such cases, the images can be shared using tarballs, which later can be imported on another system by using *docker save* command.

 Note: Pull or import one or more Docker images on the docker host.